Research Interests

 Advisor: Lauren Ancel Meyers (UT-Austin); Collaborators: Rebecca Lewis (UT-Austin), Anthony Di Fiore (UT-Austin)

-Mammalian gut microbial communities govern host development, metabolism, immune function, and physiology, through interactions that range from commensal and mutualistic to pathogenic.
-However, the relative contributions of vertical, horizontal, and environmental transmission to gut microbiome composition are not well understood.
-For my dissertation research, I integrated field-collected data, molecular analyses, and computational and statistical approaches to study how social networks and proximity to other host species influence bacteria transmission and gut microbiome composition among the wild mammals inhabiting Kirindy Mitea National Park in western Madagascar.
+Mammalian gut microbial communities govern host development, metabolism, immune function, and physiology, through interactions that range from commensal or mutualistic to pathogenic.
+However, the relative contributions of vertical, horizontal, and environmental transmission to gut microbiome composition are poorly understood.
+For my dissertation research, I integrated field-collected data, molecular analyses, and computational and statistical approaches to study how social networks and proximity to other host species influence the gut microbial communities of wild mammals inhabiting Kirindy Mitea National Park in western Madagascar.
 This research was conducted as part of The Sifaka Research Project, a long-term research study led by Dr. Rebecca Lewis (UT-Austin).

 Key findings: